 - Mine worker health and safety

 - Site remediation

-- Uranium supplies are, over time, equally spread among Namibia, Canada, Australia, Kazakhstan and Russia
+- Uranium supplies are, over time, equally spread among Canada, Australia and Kazakhstan.

 Nuclear fuel suppliers are screened and approved by Vattenfall before they deliver.
 The approval process contains several steps such as actual on-site audits to verify that the supplier takes proper consideration of matters such as quality, environment, working conditions, human rights, and local community impact.

 The approval process also includes regular screening activities, including evaluation of country (i.e. the location of the production facility) and industry specific risks and supplier policies and their communication on the implementation of practices.
 Furthermore, all nuclear fuel–related contracts signed after 2008 include a clause on the UN Global Compact principles.

 Vattenfall is an active member of the World Nuclear Association initiative "Corporate Social Responsibility at Mining and Other Fuel Cycle Facilities".